|Update:||Vibram FiveFingers V-Trail 2.0|

 - The outsole makes use of the Megagrip compound, which aims to offer unparalleled grip and longevity on both wet and dry trails.
 Additionally, the 3D Cocoon technology delivers a balance of steadiness and flexibility for ground adaptation.
 It also aims to provide a sure-footed grip and protection from stones and debris.

-- The upper is made of polyester and spandex and is designed to envelop the foot to keep debris out.
+- The upper of this Vibram FiveFingers running footwear is made of polyester and spandex and is designed to envelop the foot to keep debris out.

 While most runners will find that it fits true to size, others with a wide-volume foot may want to go a size up to accommodate their foot comfortably.
 As the V-Trail is a five-fingered shoe, the correct way to determine one’s size for this shoe is to measure the foot in inches from the heel to the tip of the toe.
 To wear the shoe, insert the foot beginning with the big toe and end with slipping the heel in place.
 Width profiles available are D-medium for men and B-medium for women.